THE MOST TRUSTED COPYCAT RECIPES

 Outback Steakhouse Firecracker Salmon

-If you like sweet with a little bit of heat, and if you like salmon, then you'll love my Outback Steakhouse Firecracker Salmon recipe.
+If you like sweet with a little bit of heat, and if you like salmon, then you'll love my Outback Steakhouse Firecracker Salmon copycat recipe.

-Grilled salmon is brushed with the restaurant's top secret Firecracker Sauce and then it's topped with simple-to-make mango salsa.
+Grilled salmon is brushed with the restaurant's top secret Firecracker Sauce, and then it's topped with simple-to-make mango salsa.
 Those fabulous formulas are all here, and I’ll also show you how to cook the salmon the same way the restaurant does for a perfectly awesome kitchen clone.

 Find copycat recipes for more of your favorite Outback dishes here